What Merchants Should Know For Successful Chargeback Reversals

 7. Invest in Customer Service

-These tips will not only help increase the chances of reversing chargebacks, they can also help merchants reduce the factors that lead to unnecessary chargebacks.
+These tips will not only help increase the chances of reversing chargebacks, but they can also help businesses reduce the factors that lead to unnecessary chargebacks.
 For the first tip, let’s start with the basics.

 1. Learn How Chargebacks Work

-Not every merchant understands chargebacks and the impact they can have on their business.
-But experienced fraudsters know everything about chargebacks – they are practically PhD’s in the subject.
-Merchants need to be equally aware and informed, starting with the basics:
+Not every business owner has studied chargebacks and the impact they can have on their business.
+But experienced fraudsters know everything about chargebacks – they are practically PhDs in the subject.
+Businesses need to be equally aware and informed, starting with the basics:

-Chargebacks are the fees merchants pay when a transaction is reversed by a payment processor.
-Chargebacks usually result from an authorization issue (this is where card not present (CNP) and friendly fraud takes place), or a settlement issue – due to a processing problem or a valid customer-related dispute.
+Chargebacks are the fees businesses pay when a transaction is reversed by a payment processor.
+Chargebacks usually result from an authorization issue (this is where card-not-present [CNP] and friendly fraud takes place), or a settlement issue – due to a processing problem or a valid customer-related dispute.

-All chargebacks, regardless of their origin, impact a merchant’s chargeback rate.
+All chargebacks, regardless of their origin, impact a business’s chargeback rate.
 Payment processors typically set a 1% threshold for that rate.
-Any time a merchant exceeds the threshold, they are placed in a processor-specific management program with consequences ranging from high fees to being classified as a “high risk” merchant.
+Anytime a business exceeds the threshold, they are placed in a processor-specific management program with consequences ranging from high fees to being classified as a “high-risk” business.

-Understanding the chargeback process can help merchants protect themselves from chargebacks and offer insight into winning chargeback reversals.
+Understanding the chargeback process can help businesses protect themselves from chargebacks and offer insight into winning chargeback reversals.

 When a cardholder disputes a transaction, the process involves three steps:

-2. magnifying glass icon over a document Merchants gather as much evidence as they can to prove the transaction was valid and submit it to the payment processor.
+2. magnifying glass icon over a document Businesses gather as much evidence as they can to prove the transaction was valid and submit it to the payment processor.

 2. Pay Attention to Reason Codes

-Reason codes are also helpful when merchants compile data about their chargebacks.
+Reason codes are also helpful when businesses compile data about their chargebacks.
 They can identify patterns like:

 • Which transactions have the potential to affect their revenue